Jon “Bones” Jones Lets Down Millions of Fans

 I think what made the impact of the fight being called off was how much they were hyping it on TV, not to mention all of the footage of the fighters throwing shade at one another.

 During the press conference regarding a failed drug test that was under further investigation, Jones breaks down and has to leave 2 questions into it starting, leaving his lawyer to cover for him.
 After some time Jones pulled it together, rejoining his seat at the conference, and proceeding to answer questions from the press.
-He eventually began tearing up halfway through, displaying heartfelt contempt for the situation that was presently at hand, trading his usual stoic stance in for a more authentic and disdainful one.
+He eventually began tearing up halfway through, displaying heartfelt contempt for the situation that was presented at hand, trading his usual stoic stance in for a more authentic and disdainful one.
 I’ll admit that my heart goes out to him.
-At the time it was still speculative as to whether or not he was using performance enhancing drugs or not, and even if the allegations were to prove true, I would still remain a devoted fan.
+At the time it was still speculative as to whether or not he was using performance-enhancing drugs or not, and even if the allegations were to prove true, I would still remain a devoted fan.

 Jones was intended to fight Cormier in a re-match so that he may once more obtain the light heavyweight belt, regaining rightful status as UFC heavyweight champion.
 Thousands of fans were rooting for him, waiting in anticipation for that shining moment when Jones would beat Cormier to a pulp (or at least, we hoped) but because of his failed drug test that was taken on June 16th, the fight was no more and UFC shuffled the card, replacing Jon Jones with Anderson “The Spider” Silva.